-This year, London local government will receive approximately £21.9 billion of funding to spend on local services, capital programmes and maintaining and investing in local authority housing (HRA).
+In 2014 -15 London local government received approximately £21.9 billion of funding to spend on local services, capital programmes and maintaining and investing in local authority housing (HRA).

-This bubble chart shows how London local government is funded in 2014-15.
+This bubble chart shows how London local government was funded in 2014-15.

 London boroughs’ revenue funding is equal to £14.3 billion, including £6.1 billion ring-fenced Education grants.
 Revenue Support Grant (RSG) and special and specific grants represent £2.4 billion and £1.3 billion respectively.
 The remaining revenue funding is raised locally through retained business rates (£2 billion) and council tax (£2.6 billion).